ghchinoy/oauthtest/README.md

 ## Configuration file

-_Please note, the config file format has changed slightly between v.1.x and v.2.x_
+_Please note, the config file format has changed slightly between v.1.x and v.2.x, with the major change that a single file can now refer to multiple profiles._

 Example of configuration file, below, containing two profiles, `default` and `saas`.